5 Myths About Orthodontic Treatment

 Metal braces don’t require as much self-discipline because you can’t remove them.
 Instead, they stay on your teeth 24 hours a day.

-Our orthodontists in Fort Wayne, Indiana, and surrounding areas are proud to serve patients in eight convenient locations.
+Our Invisalign orthodontists in Fort Wayne, IN, and surrounding areas are proud to serve patients at several convenient locations.
 They’re also accepting new patients and offer orthodontic services for both children and adults.
-To request an appointment, please call Parrish Orthodontics or fill out our online contact form.
+To request an appointment, please call Parrish Orthodontics at (260) 447-2568 or fill out our online contact form.